icme/cme258/class/class3/class3.md

 ## Example in C

-Now, we'll see what an actual function call to the library looks like in C.
+Now, we'll see what an actual function call to the library looks like in C.  See the [syev_example.c](code/lapack/syev_example.c) file for example.
+The function call for `dsyev` can be found [here](http://www.netlib.org/lapack/explore-html/d2/d8a/group__double_s_yeigen_ga442c43fca5493590f8f26cf42fed4044.html#ga442c43fca5493590f8f26cf42fed4044).

+## Python Interface

+Like BLAS, SciPy exposes a LAPACK interface.
+See [here](https://docs.scipy.org/doc/scipy/reference/linalg.lapack.html) for available functions.

 ## Exercises

-1. Use LAPACK to compute the SVD of a double precision `ge` matrix in Julia.
+1. Use LAPACK to compute the SVD of a double precision `ge` matrix in Julia or Python.
 2. Use LAPACK to compute the SVD of a double precision `ge` matrix in C.
 3. In the language of your choice, compute the SVD of a `sy` matrix.